noreenwu/cupcakecafe/README.md

 Users have been set up for your use (passwords provided in submission details):

 The tenant domain is wudev@auth0.com.
 To logout completely (allowing a chance to change users), go to wudev.auth0.com/logout.
-To obtain a new jwt, visit:
+To obtain new credentials, get a new jwt, by visiting:

     https://wudev.auth0.com/authorize?audience=cupcakecafe&response_type=token&client_id=ee9rXCAGDEcRMdffrVd26blU9PLqdgk5&redirect_uri=http://127.0.0.1:5000/cupcakes